Valaraucoo/engineering-notes/README.md

 * **Maths** - logic, calculus, vector analysis and linear algebra
 * **Machine Learning & AI** - neural networks, image processing and NLP

 ℹ️ For more resources, check out my [blog](https://blog.kamilwozniak.com).

+### 🤷 Why?

+I'm a Software Engineer, and I'm constantly learning new things.
+I've decided to create this repository to keep track of my progress and share my notes with others.
+I hope you will find it useful!

 ### 🧑‍💼 In progress